Finite-time blowup for a Navier-Stokes model equation for the self-amplification of strain: Some properties of strain self-amplification model equation

 This completes the proof. \end{proof}

-This regularity criterion means that there must be unbounded planar stretching in the scale critical $L^p_t L^q_x$ spaces in order for their to be blowup.
-The strength of the strain formulation of the Navier--Stokes regularity problem means that not only does the strain self-amplification model equation respect geometric regularity criteria in terms of the strain; it also respects the regularity criterion on two components of the vorticity proven for the full Navier--Stokes equation by Chae and Choe \cite{ChaeVort}.
+This regularity criterion means that there must be unbounded planar stretching in the scale critical $L^p_t L^q_x$ spaces in order for finite-time blowup to occur.
+The strength of the strain formulation of the Navier--Stokes regularity problem means that not only does the strain self-amplification model equation respect geometric regularity criteria in terms of the strain; it also respects the regularity criterion on two components of the vorticity proven for the full Navier--Stokes equation by Chae and Choe in \cite{ChaeVort}.

 \begin{corollary} Suppose $S\in C\left([0,T_{max});L^2_{st}\right)$ is a mild solution to the strain self-amplification model equation.
 Let $\omega=\nabla \times (-\Delta)^{-1} (-2\divr(S))$ be the vorticity associated with the strain $S$.
 Then for all $\frac{3}{q}+\frac{2}{p}=2, \frac{3}{2}<q<+\infty,$ there exists $C_q>0$ depending only on $q$ such that for all $0<t<T_{max}$,